777388/ShodanAM/README.md

 just be sure that the options lead up to the IP at the end of the program call.

-Output will be sent to out.txt
+Output will be sent to out.txt, IP list will be sent to in.txt